 What is acanthosis nigricans (AN)?

-AN is a condition that causes dark, velvety patches to form on the skin.
-The patches form on body folds and creases.
-The most common areas affected are the back of the neck, armpit, and groin.
+AN is a condition that causes dark, velvety patches to form on your skin.
+The patches form on your body folds and creases.
+The most common areas affected are the back of your neck, armpit, and groin.
 Your fingers, mouth, nipple area, bellybutton, face, or elbows may also be affected.
 Your symptoms may be mild or severe.
 The patches may itch or have an odor.
 Symptoms develop slowly.
 Over time, your skin may become thick and leathery.

 What increases my risk for AN?

-AN is more common in people who have darker skin.
+AN is more common in adults with darker skin.
 AN may be a sign of insulin resistance.
 This means your body cannot use insulin correctly.
 Insulin resistance can lead to diabetes.
 The following can also increase your risk:

 - Obesity, diabetes, or cancer

 - Certain medicines, such as steroids or birth control pills